EEN421/EEN421.github.io/_posts/QWEN.md

 That made sense to me too.

-So my original build notes included expanding swap from around 200MB to 2GB.
+So my original build notes included expanding swap from around 200MB to 2GB using `dphys-swapfile`, like so:

-Something like:

 ```bash
 sudo sed -i 's/^CONF_SWAPSIZE=.*/CONF_SWAPSIZE=2048/' /etc/dphys-swapfile